Eka Zguladze: Personal life

 In addition to her native Georgian, Zguladze is fluent in Russian and English.
-Her second husband, whom she married in 2011, is the French journalist and film director Raphaël Glucksmann (born 1979), who is a son of the French philosopher and writer André Glucksmann and a former adviser to ex-President Saakashvili.
+Her second husband, whom she married in 2011, is the French journalist, film director and political figure Raphaël Glucksmann (born 1979), who is the son of the French philosopher and writer André Glucksmann and a former adviser to ex-President Saakashvili.
 The couple has a son born in 2011.
 They subsequently divorced.